 Responsibilities and duties of an executor

 It is the executor’s responsibility to gather the assets of the deceased and use them to pay any outstanding debts and distribute the remainder of the assets (after removing the cost of administrative expenses) to whoever has been chosen as a beneficiary.
-These duties are not to be taken lightly as the executor can be liable if things are done incorrectly.
+These duties are not to be taken lightly as the executor can be legally responsible if things are done incorrectly.

 The process is quite involved and can require anything from organising the funeral to validating the Will and representing the estate in any legal claims.
 It also necessitates securing the deceased’s home and property so that it is safe and insured during the transfer period.
-Being an executor can be time-consuming and at times emotional whilst dealing with beneficiaries.
+Being an executor can be time-consuming and at times emotional while dealing with beneficiaries.

 How long does an executor have to distribute the Will?

-Do I have to accept the role?
+Do I have to accept appointment as an executor?

 Does the executor get paid for the work they do?

-Shine Lawyers Will’s and Estate Services
+Shine Lawyers' Wills and Estate Services

 Written by Shine Lawyers.
-Last modified: March 19, 2020.
+Last modified: June 16, 2021.